Image of a large fleshy red flower on a green jungle floor

 IUCN Red List status: Not Evaluated

-When it does, it emits a vile aroma, similar to rotten meat.
+When it does, it emits a vile aroma, similar to rotten meat, attracting insects, such as flies and beetles, that feed on dead flesh.

 These flesh-loving creatures pollinate the flower, allowing it to spread through the rainforests of Borneo.

-Rafflesia arnoldii lives inside Tetrastigma vines as a mass of fleshy strands which absorb water and nutrients from the host.
+Rafflesia arnoldi lives inside Tetrastigma vines as a mass of fleshy strands which absorb water and nutrients from the host.
 It grows out of the host plant's bark as brown, cabbage-like buds called knops which bloom over several days.
 The flowers have five lobes, are reddish-brown with white spots, and grow up to 1m across.
 They appear for a week, releasing a scent of rotting meat.

-Read the scientific profile on Rafflesia arnoldii
+Read the scientific profile on Rafflesia arnoldi

 A large red flower on a rainforest floor alongside maroon coloured buds